Bartlesville Radio » News » BSO Valentines Concert Moved to Feb. 20th

 Tom Davis

-The Bartlesville Synphony Orchestra announced today on COMMUNITY CONNECTION that the Valentines performance "Reflections of Love,"has been postponed to Saturday, February 20, 2021 at 7:30 p.m. due to the inclement weather.
+The Bartlesville Symphony Orchestra announced today on COMMUNITY CONNECTION that the Valentines performance "Reflections of Love,"has been postponed to Saturday, February 20, 2021 at 7:30 p.m. due to the inclement weather.

 The Symphony will be onstage to bring you a night of romantic and memorable music for you and your Valentine.